1669 eruption of Mount Etna: Long-term effects

 Despite the lack of fatalities, the 1669 eruption had a long-term impact on society and economy of the wider region.
 Inhabitation patterns and thus the economic development of the southeastern flank of Etna were influenced by the eruption for centuries.
 The population of the region declined after the eruption.

 Several towns were rebuilt in different locations and under different names.
-A new port and a new neighborhood were built in Catania.
+A new port and a new neighborhood were built in Catania, as the already poor port was further damaged by the eruption.
 Its city walls were rendered ineffective by the lava flow, which provided a natural obstacle.
 New fortifications were built in 1676 on the lava flow and in sections that were unprotected after the eruption.
 In Catania, the damage caused by the eruption was exceeded by that caused by the 1693 Sicily earthquake.
+The historic city centre of Catania with its Baroque buildings was built after the eruption and earthquake.

 Unlike earthquakes, lava flows cause long-lasting damage to land; even a century later the land covered by the lava from the 1669 eruption was barren and today only limited agricultural activity is possible.
 As a consequence of this and other eruptions, about 13% of cultivable land south of Etna and below 1000 m elevation was lost in the 17th century.
 A westward expansion of Catania was no longer possible over the terrain covered by lava.
 The impact of the tephra fallout was less; roof damage was quickly repaired and agriculture quickly recovered.

 Rocks erupted in 1669 have been quarried, especially after the 1693 earthquake when they were used during the reconstruction of the city.
 Lava was used to pave roads, for constructions, and later for architectural elements, the production of bituminous conglomerate, concrete, and statues such as the Fountain of the Elephant in Catania.
 The present-day port of Catania is attached to the 1669 lava flow.
 Elsewhere in Catania, the lava flow is mostly hidden.
 In 2022, the government of Sicily defined 11 March a day of remembrance of the 1669 eruption.